itsdouges/vite_plugin_deno_resolve/README.md

 # vite_plugin_deno_resolve

-A Vite plugin which locates modules using Deno.
+This plugin enables Vite to resolve modules using [Deno](https://deno.land).
+Currently only remote modules are resolved through Deno with local modules using Vite's default behavior.

 ## Requirements